Rohitkk432/Music-App-React/README.md

 3. One pull request should cater to only one change. *A change may include multiple file changes that are essential to solving the issue/change.

 ## Things learnt during project
-**Rohit Kodam**-<br/>
 1. At the start of the project i only knew how to use HTML, CSS, JS. but during the project i learned PostgreSQL , express(basics), APIs, HTTP requests, Postman, ReactJS.
 2. I learnt how to deploy website on Vercel(i used for client-side) and Render(i used for server-side).
 3. Faced many issues with google login and atlast resorted to use React Library for it.
 4. i didnt know in the start of project how to use database , that we have to deploy server and client seperately, that there is even a server side but now i have learnt about it.

-**Shlok Sinha**-<br/>
-1. Learnt about different desgin choices and color schemes, and why these are important
-2. Used JavaScript without the help of any tutorials and found out how helpful it is.
-3. Learnt how to work in a team, the technical skills needed.

-**Naman Ajay Markhedkar**-<br/>
-1. Used HTML , CSS to add to the layout/style of the website.
-2. Learnt to manage time to handle multiple tasks together.

 ## How to use?
 1. Login using BITS mail id (as the app is only for students of BITS).